 The library owns repair machines to refinish damaged discs in its collections.
 Assigned staff repair and clean items.
-(The Alexandria Branch will send its items for resurfacing to the Cold Spring Branch.)

 Replacements

 Although the library strives to have copies of standard, important, and classic works, replacement of every copy lost to theft or damage is not attempted.
 Consideration for replacing a lost item should be based in part on the following criteria: